-In the case that the Hasse diagram of $P$ (and hence $\hat{P}$) is a plane graph, we can go further like \cite{Batyrev-CiocanFontanine-Kim-vanStraten_MSTD}.
-This is originally formulated in the work of Bondal and Galkin \cite{Bondal-Galkin_MV} for the Landau--Ginzburg mirror of minuscule $G/Q$.
-For the mirror of complete intersections in general minuscule Schubert varieties, we can also follow the same road because the Hasse diagram of a minuscule poset is always a~planar graph.
+In the case that the Hasse diagram of $P$ (and hence $\hat{P}$) is a planar graph, we can simplify the formula further like~\cite{MR1619529}.
+This is originally formulated in the work of Bondal and Galkin \cite{Bondal-Galkin2010} for the Landau--Ginzburg mirror of minuscule $G/Q$.
+Note that a minuscule poset is always a~planar graph.

-\begin{Definition}Let $P$ be a f\/inite pure poset whose Hasse diagram is a planar graph. \begin{enumerate}\itemsep=0pt \item[(1)] Def\/ine the dual graph $B$ of the Hasse diagram of $\hat{P}$ on a sphere $S^2=\bP^1$ with putting $\hat{1}, \hat{0}$ on the same point.
-More presisely, the vertices of $B$ is the set of areas partitioned by edges of~$\hat P$, and the edges of $B$ corresponds to the edges~$E$ of~$\hat P$. \item[(2)] Denote by $b_L, b_R$ the elements $b \in B$ corresponding to the farthest left and right areas respectively.
+\begin{Definition}Let $P$ be a f\/inite pure poset whose Hasse diagram is a planar graph. \begin{enumerate}\itemsep=0pt \item[(1)] Def\/ine the dual graph $B$ of the Hasse diagram of $\hat{P}$ on a sphere~$S^2$ by putting both~$\hat{1}$ and~$\hat{0}$ on the same point.
+More presisely, the vertices of $B$ is the set of areas partitioned by edges of~$\hat P$, and the edges of $B$ corresponds to the edges~$E$ of~$\hat P$. \item[(2)] Denote by $b_L, b_R \in B$ the farthest left and right areas respectively.
 Under this def\/inition of left and right, we def\/ine the orientation of an edge~$e$ of~$B$ as the direction from the left area $\bfl(e)$ to the right area $\bfr(e)$. \end{enumerate} \end{Definition}

 An example of the Hasse diagram of $\hat P$ and its dual graph $B$ are drawn in Fig.~\ref{Fig:B}.
-Here we attach an indeterminate $m_b$ for each element $b\in B$ and set $m_{b_L}=0$ and $m_{b_R}=m$, where $m$ is also an indeterminate.
+Here we attach an indeterminate $m_b$ for each vertices $b\in B$ with $m_{b_L}=0$ and $m_{b_R}=m$, where $m$ is also an indeterminate.

 \begin{Proposition} Let $X(w)$ be a minuscule Schubert variety and $P=P_w$ its minuscule poset.
-Under the above notation, the fundamental period $\omega_0(x)$ for the conjectural mirror family of a Calabi--Yau complete intersection $X(w)(d_1,\dots,d_r)$ is presented in the following:
+Under the above notation, the fundamental period $\omega_0(x)$ for the conjectural mirror family of a~Calabi--Yau complete intersection $X(w)(d_1,\dots,d_r)$ is presented in the following: